AwafiaJennifer/SUBSCRIPTION_SERVICE_CUSTOMER_DATA/README.md

 Power BI was used to create a series of interactive dashboards, providing visual insights into customer and subscription data:

-- **Subscriber Demographics**: Visualized demographic information of subscribers, including regional distributions and age groups, enabling a clearer understanding of the customer base.
+- **Subscriber Demographics**: Visualized demographic information of subscribers, including regional distributions, enabling a clearer understanding of the customer base.

 - **Subscription Purchase Behavior**: Analyzed subscription purchases over time, showcasing trends in popular subscription types and purchase frequency.